sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 {
     "__README__" : "This is default map of events that eventd uses.
-Developer can modify this file and send SIGINT to eventd to make it read and use the updated file.
-Alternatively developer can test the new event by adding it to a custom event profile and use 'event profile <filename>' command to apply that profile without having to send SIGINT to eventd.
-Developer need to commit default.json file with the new event after testing it out.
+Developer can modify this file and send
+                    SIGINT to eventd to make it read and use the updated file.
+Alternatively developer can test
+                    the new event by adding it to a custom event profile and use 'event profile <filename>' command
+                    to apply that profile without sending SIGINT to eventd.
+Developer need to commit default.json file
+                    with the new event after testing it out.
                     Supported severities are: CRITICAL, MAJOR, MINOR, WARNING and INFORMATIONAL.
                     Supported enable flag values are: true and false.",
     "events":[
         {
             "name" : "CUSTOM_EVPROFILE_CHANGE",